Disney Channel (Latin America)

-Disney Channel is a Latin American pay television network broadcasting throughout Hispanic America and Brazil.
-It was officially launched on July 27, 2000 as a premium-label channel in Hispanic America, and also in Brazil back on April 5, 2001, and became a basic pay TV network in 2004.
+Disney Channel is a Latin American pay television network broadcasting throughout Hispanic America.
+It is based on the eponymous television channel in the United States launched on July 27, 2000 as a premium-label channel, and became a basic pay TV network in 2004.

-It is available using four different feeds, each with various programming schedules and timings.
+It is available using two different feeds, with various programming schedules and timings.
 It is mostly marketed to children; however, in recent years the range of viewers has expanded to include an older audience.
-Disney Channel is operated by Disney Media Networks Latin America and owned by The Walt Disney Company Latin America, both of which are originally from The Walt Disney Company.
+Disney Channel is operated by Disney Media Networks Latin America; part of The Walt Disney Company Latin America, both of which are originally from The Walt Disney Company.